manorrock/azure-examples/appservice/tomcat-app-insights/README.md

 <!-- workflow.run()

   sleep 60
-  cd ../..

   -->

 ## Redeploy the web application with Application Insights enabled

 Now everything is be ready for Application Insights to be enabled.
-Wi will redeploy the example with the Application Insights connection string added.
+We will redeploy the example with the Application Insights connection string added.

 Note the Application Insights connection string environment variable was created